mlml/autovot/README.md

 AutoVOT, v.
 0.9
 =======
+#### Note: for a quick-start first compile the code, then scroll down to the tutorial section.

 ## How to Cite AutoVOT in my articles?
 ***If possible to cite a program, the following format is recommended (adjusting retrieval dates and versions as necessary):***